CusDec-dev/Zeroed-PE/README.txt

 ############# V1.0.3 ############# 10.09.2026
-Update "Break UPX detection signature" add EntryPoint patching and break retdec-unpacker DO NOT removing full DOS message, before: This program cannot be run in DOS mode. after: This program cannot be run Break MPRESS signature and break retdec-unpacker (Tested on Detect It Easy) Removing PureBasic signature
+Update "Break UPX detection signature" add EntryPoint patching and break retdec-unpacker DO NOT removing full DOS message, before: This program cannot be run in DOS mode. after: This program cannot be run Break MPRESS signature and break retdec-unpacker (Tested on Detect It Easy and ExeinfoPE) Removing PureBasic signature
 TriProt Cryptor get removed of project
 RECORD!!!
 2500+ Lines of code